 If you don’t measure up to your partner’s idea of perfection, he or she will pressure you to get in shape, get a better job, or start wearing different clothes.

 A self-consumed person is far more interested in how you look on his arm than he is in your goals and dreams or your deepest fears.

 If this person is not very interested in who you are as a person, you likely won’t feel seen, appreciated, or heard in the relationship.

 We all need to come home at the end of a long day and share our joys and frustrations with the one we love.

-Your bad day or the news about your promotion is quickly bypassed so the focus can turn back to your partner.
+Your bad day or the news about your promotion is quickly bypassed so the focus can turn back to them.

-8. Your partner doesn't want to do activities that interest you.
+8. They aren’t interested in activities that interest you.

 Compromise is required for a relationship to flourish.
 When two people come together with different interests and preferences, you both have to make concessions at times to accommodate the other.

-If your partner doesn’t care about your opinion or interests, this is definitely a red flag.
+If this person doesn’t care about your opinion or interests, it’s definitely a red flag.